waleedgondal/save-deep/README.md

 This is a package for saving activations of a specified set of layers for a given Caffe-format deep neural network model, in response to each image in a specified directory.
 This is useful for doing experiments related to how neurons in specific layers respond to particular stimuli.
 This saves output to a pandas DataFrame, where every row has a corresponding 'image', as well as tensors indexed by blog name (e.g. 'fc6', 'fc7', ...).

 Since PyCaffe can be a bit of a hassel to setup, everything can be run from within a Docker image.
 In other words, all you need to install is Docker, then just run the `run_docker.sh` script!
-This uses a (https://github.com/saiprashanths/dl-docker)[pre-packaged Docker image] with Caffe and other needed libraries pre-installed.
+This uses a [pre-packaged Docker image](https://github.com/saiprashanths/dl-docker) with Caffe and other needed libraries pre-installed.

 The primary script to run is `save.py`, which takes 4 command-line args:
 * `-m`/`--model`: Model directory.
-* `-b`/`--blobs`: List of blobs to save, e.g. 'fc6,fc7,fc7'.
+* `-b`/`--blobs`: List of blobs to save, e.g. 'fc6,fc7,fc7', or 'all'.
 * `-i`/`--imgs`: Load input images from this directory.
 * `-o`/`--out`: Output data to this file (.pk extension).